smart-on-fhir/smart-on-fhir.github.io/authorization/index.md

     </tr>
   </tbody>
 </table>
-The response is a JSON object containing the access token, with the following keys:
+The response is a JSON object containing a new access token, with the following claims:

 <table class="table">
   <thead>